-$$(\text{http://math.ups.edu/} \rightarrow \text{faculty} \rightarrow \text{Bryan Smith})$$ and locate the Journal of Undergraduate Mathematics at Puget Sound "Guidelines for Authors" page.
+$(http://math.ups.edu/ \rightarrow faculty \rightarrow Bryan Smith)$ and look around the web page for this course.
 Then send an e-mail message to me at bryans@ups.edu.
 This homework assignment will not be complete unless you receive an email from me acknowledging your email message.